iterative/dvc.org/content/docs/user-guide/data-management/remote-storage.md

-# Remote Storage (Optional)
+# Remote Storage

-_DVC remotes_ provide storage to backup and share your data or ML models.
+_DVC remotes_ provide storage to backup and share your data or ML models (optional).
 For example, you can download data artifacts created by colleagues without spending time and resources to recreate them locally.
 See `dvc push` and `dvc pull`.

 This is similar to how GitHub provides hosting for source code repositories (Git repos).
 However, DVC does not provide or recommend a specific storage service.